-When we’re immersed in our devices and we are disturbed by a question someone asks us who entered the room, we have to (annoyingly) look up.
+When we’re immersed in our devices and someone enters the room to ask us a question, we have to (annoyingly) look up.

-Whether we were with our devices in hand or not, we have to leave our phone alone when someone wants our attention in the offline world.
+Whether we have our devices in our hands or not, we have to leave our phones alone when someone wants our attention in the offline world.

 It’s common courtesy.